quicwg/base-drafts/draft-ietf-quic-qpack.md

 compression ratio (by permitting vulnerable references) or HoL resilience (by avoiding them).

-The header block contains a Base Index (see {{absolute-index}}) which is used to correctly index entries, regardless of reordering in the transport (see
+The header block contains a Base Index (see {{absolute-index}}), which is used to correctly index entries regardless of reordering in the transport (see
-{{indexing}}).
-The stream for a header is considered blocked by the decoder and cannot be processed until the greatest absolute index in the dynamic table is at least the value of the Base Index.
+{{indexing}}), and a Largest Reference which identifies the table state necessary for decoding.
+The stream for a header is considered blocked by the decoder and cannot be processed until the greatest absolute index in the dynamic table is at least the value of the Largest Reference.
 While blocked, header field data MUST remain in the blocked stream's flow control window.
-When the Base Index is zero, the frame contains no references to the dynamic table and can always be processed immediately.
+When the Largest Reference is zero, the frame contains no references to the dynamic table and can always be processed immediately.

 # Wire Format